JasonHong99/USC_ISA/README.md

-# USC_ISA
-Temporarily hosting USC ISA website
+This is just for temporarily hosting USC ISA website